soligen2010/RC_RX_CABELL_V3_FHSS/README.md

 I am no expert, but based on the best understand I have been able to achieve on the theory, using RG-178 or RG-316 (both have speed factor of 69.5) the calculated theoretical lengths to use are:
 * For the shielded portion of the coax, ideally make the length a multiple of 42.5 mm.
 170mm seems like a good length.
 * The length of the antenna at the end should theoretically be 32.5mm (based on center frequency of 2.425 GHz.
 I don’t have the proper equipment to verify these lengths, experiment for what works best for you.
 My tests showed 32mm seems to work better than 32.5 for a monopole antenna.

+The antennas that come with the PA/LNA modules on EBay are often not very good.
+Get a good antenna for yout transmitter.
+For the transmitter I use a 5dbi antenna constructed as recommend by Andrew McNeil at https://www.youtube.com/watch?v=bs8hvXGJdhM

 #### Shielding
 Shielding will require using 2 layers of heat shrink tubing around the whole module.